zodiackil37/farizadamportfolio.github.io/README.md

-# JayPortfolio
+# FarizPortfolio
-Personal Portfolio of Jay Dee.
+Personal Portfolio of Fariz Adam.
 It is a Responsive Portfolio Website